techwriter-pl/techwriter-pl.github.io/blog/kilka-pytan-do-czesc-30-marketing/index.md

 However, I believe that high-quality content writing should integrate effective technical writing principles.
-This is because the primary objective should always be to educate customers about how to use a product and address their business needs.
-I refer to this as the convergence of the technical writing and marketing writing worlds.
+This is because the primary objective should always be to educate customers about how to use a product and address their business needs. **I refer to this as the convergence of the technical writing and marketing writing worlds**.

 ## Work of a marketing content writer

 ### 14. What is the toolset of a product marketer?